michael2012z/BitBible/markdown/Etheridge/files/John.md

 32. And what he hath seen and heard he testifieth, and his testimony no man receiveth.

-33. But he who hath received his testimony, hath sealed that the true Aloha is he.D'Aloha sharira-u: compare the same words, 1Jo 1:20.
+33. But he who hath received his testimony, hath sealed that the true Aloha is he.

 34. For he whom Aloha hath sent, the very words of Aloha speaketh; for it was not in measure that Aloha gave the Spirit.